BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 "coolers" which don't actually work -- they open and spawn their items, but the items can't actually be picked up.
 This mod changes them to be the round ammo chests instead, so at least they work.

+### No Meathunks Required for Lost Legion Invasion

+Early in the game, during the Lost Legion Invasion mission, you are required to melee four locks to open a door, to get to an Oz Kit.
+I've always found the top two to be annoying to jump to, especially when using my movement speed cheats, so I've made it so they can be damaged by any damage source.
+No meathunks required!

 ### No SpyBugs in The Cortex